BaSma99/Text_Summarization/README.md

           5- Summrization Techniques:

                1- Bert summarization:

                         - BERT is the encoder of transformers, and it consists of 12 layers in the base model, and 24 layers for the large model.

                         - So, we can take the output of these layers as an embedding vector from the pretrained model.

-                        - There are three approaches to the embedding vectors: concatenate the last four layers, the sum of the last four layers, or embed the full sentence by taking the mean of the embedding vectors of the tokenized word
+                       - There are three approaches to the embedding vectors: concatenate the last four layers

+                       - the sum of the last four layers, or embed the full sentence by taking the mean of the embedding vectors of the tokenized word

-                2- LSA
+               2- LSA summariation.

            6- Chatbot Question and answering system: